theoria-dataset/theoria-dataset/CONTRIBUTING.md

 - **`definitions`:**
   - Define every symbol used in the result_equations to ensure the entry is self-contained by defining all symbols
-  - Each definition should include a symbol field, with the symbol represented in AsciiMath format and a definition field.
+  - Each definition should include a symbol field, with the symbol represented in AsciiMath format and a definition field
-  - If there are math symbols or equations included in the definition, they must be enclosed in backticks (``) and written in AsciiMath format.
+  - If there are math symbols or equations included in the definition, they must be enclosed in backticks (``) and written in AsciiMath format
   - Example:
     ```json
     [